vmware-archive/operator-builder/README.md

 An operator built with Operator Builder has the following features:

-- A defined API for a custom resource based on [workload markers](docs/markers.md) in static Kubernetes manifests.
+- A defined API for a custom resource based on [markers](docs/markers.md) in static Kubernetes manifests.
 - A functioning controller that will create, update and delete child resources to reconcile the state for the custom resource/s.
 - A [companion CLI](docs/companion-cli.md) that helps end users with common